Still just about in County Durham, the top of Galgate certainly doesn't look or feel like it.

 You can help keep this as the town's 'vibrant arts centre' for all things musical, theatrical and cinematic by buying some cake and coffee in their café.

 Behind the main street, a maze of lanes lead off although the big Morrison™s soon spoils the antiquated air.

 Just a little further on, the Market Cross aka the 'Butter Mart' used to provide shelter for the dairy vendors but the only thing giving whey these days is the constant stream of traffic at what now acts as a roundabout.

 If you look closely, the weather vane atop has two bullet holes in it when a pair of gunslingers, they say, competed in 1804 to see whose shooting eye was the sharpest.

-All this from the entrance of the Turks Head, which is about a hundred yards away, and you can bet their poorly-performing darts team wishes these guys were both still around.
+All this from the entrance of the Turks Head, which is about a 100 yards away, and you can bet their poorly performing darts team wishes these guys were both still around.